GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 pubDate: January 26, 2018
 collection: announcements
 permalink: announcements/mspkichanges/
 description: Upcoming changes for Microsoft's Trust Store program could impact your agency.
-The U.S. Government will be removing the TLS trust bit for our government root CA that is distributed in Microsoft's trust store.
-The first impact is anticipated to occur in April 2018&nbsp;&mdash;&nbsp;.
-Windows users will receive errors when browsing to government intranet and internet websites that use SSL certificates issued from Federal PKI CAs.
-The impact for the government intranets and government furnished equipment can be mitigated using configuration management tools including group policy objects managed in your agency.
+The Federal Government will be removing the Transport Layer Security (TLS) trust bit for our U.S. Government Root CA that Microsoft distributes through its trust store.
+The first impact is anticipated to occur in April 2018&nbsp;&mdash;&nbsp;Windows users will receive errors when browsing to government intranet and internet websites that use SSL certificates issued from Federal PKI CAs.
+The impact for the government intranets and government-furnished equipment can be mitigated by using configuration management tools, including group policy objects managed by your agency.
 ---

 Upcoming changes for Microsoft's Trust Store program could impact your agency in April 2018.
-The U.S. Government will be removing the TLS trust bit for our government root CA that is distributed in Microsoft's trust store.
+The U.S. Government will be removing the TLS trust bit for our government root CA that Microsoft distributes through its trust store.

-Microsoft distributes the Federal Common Policy CA (COMMON) as a globally trusted root in the Microsoft Trust Store.
+Microsoft distributes the Federal Common Policy CA (COMMON) (i.e., U.S. Government Root CA) as a globally trusted root through the Microsoft Trust Store.
 Microsoft manages trusted root CA certificate distribution using [Certificate Trust Lists](https://msdn.microsoft.com/en-us/library/windows/desktop/aa376545(v=vs.85).aspx){:target= "_blank"} that are distributed to Microsoft operating systems.
-In April 2018, the globally distributed Certificate Trust List will remove the **TLS trust bit** from COMMON.
+In April 2018, Microsoft will remove the **TLS trust bit** for COMMON from the globally distributed Certificate Trust List.

-After this update is applied, Windows users may receive errors when browsing to government intranet and internet websites that use SSL certificates issued from Federal PKI CAs.
-The impact for the government intranets and government furnished equipment can be mitigated using configuration management tools including group policy objects managed in your agency.
+After this change is applied, Windows users may receive errors when browsing to government intranet and internet websites that use SSL certificates issued from Federal PKI CAs.
+The impact for the government intranets and government-furnished equipment can be mitigated by using configuration management tools, including group policy objects managed by your agency.

 ## Mitigation